Millie Earl: Political views

 Earl supported the use of "hybrid and online participation" for council meetings.
 During the COVID-19 pandemic Earl helped organise a community festival in Parkstone.
-Earl presented a petition on measures to prevent anti-social behaviour in her ward.
+She presented a petition on measures to prevent anti-social behaviour in her ward.
 The petition entitled "Make Ashley Road Safe" was drawn up following a number of incidents in the area.
+Earl has advocated the government allowing councils to levy a tourist tax.
+In order to repurpose vacant town centre properties the council introduced a High Street Rental Auction scheme.
+She has been a critic of Reform UK.
+She supported the expansion of the JPMorgan Chase campus in Littledown.
+As council leader Earl has promoted a residents card scheme.
+The BCP Life programme launched on 27 August 2026.
+The card enables perks and discounts for local residents including parking.

 Earl opposed Conservative proposals to enforce Public Spaces Protection Orders (PSPO) which included fining homeless people in the local authority, calling the policy "very cruel".
-Earl opposes the English Devolution Bill which proposes a devolution deal and metro mayor for the region.
+Earl supports devolution but was critical of the English Devolution Bill proposed by the Labour government which offered a devolution deal and metro mayor for the region.
 Following a council vote, it was decided that the unitary authority would join the Heart of Wessex Combined Authority instead of Hampshire and Solent, in which Earl described as the "best option".
+After the government did not proceed with the plans, Earl advocated for a devolved mayor for the Wessex region alongside leaders in Dorset, Wiltshire and Somerset.